 - Neutralizing pathogens like bacteria, viruses, parasites or fungi that have entered the body, and removing them from the body

 - Recognizing and neutralizing harmful substances from the environment

 - Fighting against the body’s cells that have changed due to an illness, for example, cancerous cells.

 Your immune system is divided into two parts:

 - Innate Part

 - Adaptive Part

-The innate part of your is the part of your immune system that is always there and guarding against infection or disease.
+The natural part of your body is the part of your immune system that is always there and guarding against infection or illness.